gnugat/redaktilo/doc/03-reference.md

 Every single other classes in this project are stateless services allowing you to manipulate it.

-Currently the file also have a cursor to the current line:
+Currently the file also have some other methods:

 ```php
 <?php